-This is my ninth monthly Patch Wednesday post where I discuss a question about video games that I think is unanswered, unexplored, or not posed yet.
+This is my eleventh monthly Patch Wednesday post where I discuss a question about video games that I think is unanswered, unexplored, or not posed yet.
 I will propose my own tentative ideas and invite comments.

 The series is called Patch Wednesday to mark the sometimes ragtag and improvised character of video game studies.